cucumber-attic/website/apps/dynamic/views/_posts/cukeup-au-call-for-papers-16.md

 If you are reading this and thinking, hey, my pal would be great for this, please share it!
 We want to hear from as many voices as possible - especially from women and groups normally under-represented at tech conferences.
 Remember you can always team up with another if you that’s more comfortable.

+All attendees, speakers, sponsors and volunteers at CukeUp!
+AU are required to agree with the following [code of conduct](https://github.com/cucumber/cucumber/blob/master/CODE_OF_CONDUCT.md).
+Staff will enforce this throughout the event.

+We are also partnering with [Speak Easy](http://speaking-easy.com/be-mentored), a global initative to help new speakers from under represented groups take to the stage.
+You can apply for free mentorship through their site.

 **Our Call for Papers ends August 5th.**

 Full deets on our [Call for Papers](https://cucumber.typeform.com/to/cJHTsK?source=blog) typeform.

+Don't hesitate to get in touch if you have any questions/concerns/comments!

+Team CukeUp!

+Special thanks to Elise Aplin, Sharon Robson, Michele Cross for joining the programme committee and helping us pick sessions.